andrew/ultimate-awesome/README.md

 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-rainmana](https://github.com/rainmana/awesome-rainmana) - This is a curated list of my GitHub stars but converted into an Awesome List!
 Updated automagically ever 12 hours! :D.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.
+- [awesome-biomedical-knowledge-graphs](https://github.com/robert-haas/awesome-biomedical-knowledge-graphs) - A curated list of biomedical knowledge graphs and of resources for their construction.
 - [awesome-graphql](https://github.com/s4kibs4mi/awesome-graphql) - Awesome list of GraphQL & Relay.
 - [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire) - Awesome SolidFire: An Unofficial Collection of NetApp SolidFire Resources.
 - [awesome-hypercomplex-neural-networks](https://github.com/SDS-Lab/awesome-hypercomplex-neural-networks) - A list of awesome papers and cool resources on hypercomplex neural networks.